 Local and national demographic shifts are pointing to increasing needs for senior housing.
-In Antrim County, all recent population growth has been concentrated in groups over age 45; and the number of households with individuals aged 60 and over has increased by 28% between 2000 and 2010.
+In Benzie County, nearly all recent population growth has been concentrated in older age groups; and the number of households with individuals aged 60 and over has increased by 28% between 2000 and 2010.

-As the population ages, communities are likely

-to experience changes in housing demand.
+As the population ages, communities are likely to experience changes in housing demand.
 Difficulties with independent living or in remaining in the home are likely to create a demand for assisted living, adult foster care, or other options such as in-home support services.
 Other housing choices that will be important for an aging population include accessibility or barrier-free housing units and smaller housing units.